-You might be applying for a training contract during your last year of a non-law degree, or you might be a non-law graduate.
-The idea can be daunting when faced with competing applicants who have been studying law for years.
+You might be applying for a training contract during the last year of your non-law degree, or you might be a non-law graduate.
+The idea can be daunting when faced with competing applicants who’ve been studying law for years.
 Not all firms test legal knowledge as part of the training contract application.
 Instead, firms such as Shoosmiths value the skills that can be transferred from a non-law background and a passion to learn.
 They recognise that being a lawyer isn’t all about the law.
-Having commercial awareness and an understanding of their clients’ businesses are much more key to success.
-Non-law students that can therefore bring their knowledge and unique interactions to the table are hugely beneficial to both the firm and the client.
-For example, a foreign languages student that can speak fluently to international clients would enable smoother communications, and business students that can understand the fundamentals of investment and growth will be valuable assets to any corporate team.
+Having commercial awareness and an understanding of the clients’ businesses are also vital skills.
+Non-law students who can therefore bring their knowledge and unique interactions to the table are hugely beneficial to both the firm and the client.
+For example, a foreign languages student who can speak fluently to international clients would enable smoother communications, and business students who understand the fundamentals of investment and growth will be valuable assets to any corporate team.

 Further, Shoosmiths appreciates that non-law students have truly considered their route into law, choosing it as a career move and dedicating themselves to that choice.
 This is something highly appealing to law firms who are looking for a well-thought-out answer to the age-old question, “Why law?”

 Switching from a non-law background to law, in whatever capacity and at varying times in one’s education or career, can be a big decision and shouldn’t be underestimated.
-While the end goal is certainly extremely important, it is equally important to reflect on the transition and what you would like to achieve on your journey.
+While the end goal is certainly extremely important, it’s equally important to reflect on the transition and what you’d like to achieve on your journey.

 The challenge that non-law students often face is not being able to explain or demonstrate their commitment to the industry.
-Non-law students often forget that law firms want to know why you have switched, what your aspirations are and what your motivations are in doing so.
+Non-law students sometimes forget that law firms want to know why you’ve switched, what your aspirations are and what your motivations are in doing so.

-There are two elements to this: firstly, reflect and understand why you have made the change and secondly, engage in as many additional activities as possible.
+There are two elements to this: first, reflect and understand why you’ve made the change and second, engage in as many additional activities as possible.
 These can range from volunteering with Citizens Advice, to engaging with law firms on social media, attending networking events and conferences.
 Many universities now have specific ‘law for non-law’ societies, so get to know what yours has to offer.
-Not only do you learn important skills, but the knowledge that you gain of the industry and your commitment to get involved as much as possible will reinforce your motivation and demonstrate to a law firm that you really have thought it through!
+Not only do you learn important skills, but the knowledge that you gain of the industry and your commitment to get involved as much as possible will reinforce your motivation and demonstrate to a law firm that you’ve really thought it through!

-In a competitive market where training contracts are highly sought after, an important distinction between successful and unsuccessful training contract applications is the ability to distinguish the skills that set you apart from other candidates.
+In a competitive market where training contracts, and legal work experience in general, are highly sought after, an important distinction between successful and unsuccessful training contract applications is the ability to distinguish the skills that set you apart from other candidates.

 Another transferable skill to think about is teamwork.
-Think about group projects and presentations - are you able to use these types of experiences to showcase how well you can communicate with others and drive projects forwards?
+Think about group projects and presentations – can you use these types of experience to showcase how well you can communicate with others and drive projects forwards?
 Shoosmiths is known for cross-departmental and cross-office ways of working and so the ability to work well in a team environment is a key attribute considered by the assessors.

 A specialist advantage

-For example, you may qualify in commercial law, working mainly on drafting contracts and agreeing terms, but with some experience, you may decide that your specialism is commercial contracts in the automotive industry – if you have a background in engineering or maths or another degree related to that specialty, you may find yourself with a key advantage over your law-graduate peers.
+For example, you may qualify in commercial law, working mainly on drafting contracts and agreeing terms, but with some experience, you might decide that your specialism is commercial contracts in the automotive industry – if you have a background in engineering or maths or another degree relating to that specialty, you could find yourself with a key advantage over your law-graduate peers.

 How to ‘convert’ a non-law degree